popcornman209/text-tool/README.md

 ===== settings =====<br>
 type_speed : delay between letters<br>
+printOutput: weather to print output or not<br>
 flush      : flush output (if printing)<br>
+use_stdOut : use stdOut rather than print<br>

 ===== visuals =====<br>
 reset      : resets to default appearance<br>